PH-man/User-info-marzban-to-discordbot/README.md

 - #### customizable prefix
 - #### customizable commands
-- #### collect users info from marzban panel and sent to requested user
+- #### collect users info from marzban panel and sent it to User who requested

 ## Requirment